Choosing the right font for a project is one of the most critical tasks in visual design.

 When it comes to your website, a good font has a huge influence on your user experience.
 Not only does it affect the readability of your content, it can also set the tone and theme for your site and establish the feeling visitors associate with your site and brand.

-One of the biggest factors in how a typeface is perceived is if it is serif or sans serif.
-Each has their own unique characteristics, which can significantly impact how readers perceive them.
+One of the biggest factors in how a typeface is perceived is if it's serif or sans serif.
+Each has its own unique characteristics, which can significantly impact how readers perceive them.

 Let’s explore the differences between these two categories, their advantages and disadvantages, and how you can use either of them in your next project.